Chromainium/Convolutional_Deep_Belief_Network/README.md

 3. `DATA_HANDLER.py`
 This file contains a class that is used to prepare data for a correct loading in the model.

-4. `cdbn_chifar10.ipynb`
+4. `CIFAR_TensorFlow_chromain_withgloballayer.ipynb`
 This file is a jupyter notebook containing a full working example of CDBN used on the CIFAR-10 dataset.
   - The notebook performs training and prediction on the CIFAR-10 dataset.
+The model was pretrained on two different datasets; STL-10 and a 300k random subset of ImageNet.
 Hyperparameters have been tuned to give a decent accuracy score;
-  - It goes further by exploring the internal representation of the model, to see how the weights have been tuned for the classification task.
-For each layer of the CRBN the filters are visualized and interpreted.
-Activations on input images are visualized to see how filters highligts different features of the digits/letters;
+  - It further explors the internal representation of the model, to see how the weights have been tuned for the classification task.
+For each layer of the CRBM the filters are visualized and interpreted.
+Activations on input images are visualized to see how filters highligths different features;
   - It is then showed how the model effectively builds a hierarchical representation that can be extracted with the hierarchical clustering algorithm and visualized with a dendogram;
   - Then the CDBN is tested against a convolutional neural network to assess and compare robustness to noise injection and semi-supervised learning.